gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #iana-error-cause-codes title="Error Cause Codes Parameters Registered"}

+# Security Considerations {#Security-Considerations}

 ## Downgrade Attacks {#Downgrade-Attacks}

 SCTP Encrypted Chunks provides a mechanism for preventing downgrade attacks that detects downgrading attempts and terminates the Association.

-The Protection Engine initial handshake is verified before the Association is set as ESTABLISHED, thus no user data are sent before validation.
+The Encryption Engine initial handshake is verified before the Association is set as ESTABLISHED, thus no user data are sent before validation.